agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab1/_index.md

 #### Create Glue crawler #1

+{{% notice info %}}
+Please ensure you are in us-east-2 or Ohio region on the AWS Management console.
+We will perform all the labs in that region
+{{% /notice %}}
 1. Use AWS Management Console to search for `AWS Glue` and if using Google Chrome, right click and open in new tab in the browser as shown.
 Make sure region is Ohio.
 {{< img "search-glue.png" "search glue" >}}
 1.1 On [Glue console](https://us-east-2.console.aws.amazon.com/glue/home?region=us-east-2), in left navigation pane, click on Crawlers>Add crawler